DRted2099/Project-01/README.md

 # Simulation of manufactruring lines

-This is script was written in MATLAB.
+This script was written in MATLAB.

-Change the path of the .xslx file to the path saved on your computer when running the code.
+Change the path of the .xslx file to the path saved on your computer when running the code (ine #26, #47, #58).
 Make changes to lines that are commented with "Import the data"

 The last section of the script consists of custom functions that generates breakdown time, cycle time and set-up time for each of the machines which is REQUIRED to run the model

+All the information regarding the average run times, MTTF, set up times, cost of work center and the standard deviations are illustrated in 'SC Process Sequence GitHub.pdf'.
+The same data can be found in the excel file.

 All the data used in the code is extracted from the excel file.